Choose which speakers to use in Music on Mac

 Set a maximum volume for speakers

 In the Music app on your Mac, click the AirPlay button at the top of the Music window, then use the volume slider next to the speakers.

 If you can’t choose your remote speakers

-If you’re using speakers connected to an AirPort Express: Make sure your AirPort Express is properly plugged into a working power outlet and your remote speakers are properly connected to your AirPort Express.
+If you’re using speakers connected to an AirPort Express: Make sure your AirPort Express is properly plugged into a working power point and your remote speakers are properly connected to your AirPort Express.

-If you’re using speakers connected via a wireless network: Make sure your computer is in range of your wireless network and your AirPort Express, Apple TV, or other AirPlay-enabled device is joined to the network and is active.
-You can use the Wi-Fi status icon in the menu bar to make sure your network is selected (has a checkmark next to it).
+If you’re using speakers connected via a wireless network: Make sure your computer is in range of your wireless network and your AirPort Express, Apple TV or other AirPlay-enabled device is connected to the network and is active.
+You can use the Wi-Fi status icon in the menu bar to make sure your network is selected (has a tick next to it).

 If you’re using Apple TV: Make sure your Apple TV is turned on and connected to your Wi-Fi network.
 See Use AirPlay to stream audio and video on Apple TV.

 If you’re using HomePod: Make sure your HomePod is turned on and connected to your Wi-Fi network.
 See the Apple Support article If HomePod or HomePod mini isn’t responding.